Farhadsaadatpei/Waver_Chrome/README.md

 Your data is secure, backed by powerful cloud technologies like Google Cloud and AWS, across multiple regions.
 We understand how important our user's privacy is to them and us.

 ## Case Study
-Block eCommerce Websites to Avoid shopping and save money.
+- lock eCommerce Websites to Avoid shopping and save money.
-Block Gaming Sites to stay more focus on your school tasks.
+- Block Gaming Sites to stay more focus on your school tasks.
-Avoid Adult Contents.
+- Avoid Adult Contents.
-Avoid Sites that distract you.
+- Avoid Sites that distract you.